YOU, SIR, ARE NO GENTLEMAN

 It is fairly common to find people in some kind of kerfuffle over an alleged breach of contract, where one complains that despite what the document might say, the parties had really orally agreed to something else altogether.

 Beyond the careful draftsmanship lies the common-law “parol evidence rule.”
 The word here means “oral” or “solely evidenced by speech.”
 Today’s case provides a perfect example of it.
 When the power company got a written easement to trim trees on the Larew estate, that easement provide it could keep the lines free of tree hazard.
-But as the easement was being signed, Mr. Larew asked, “How about my 300-year old white oak?”
+But as the easement was being signed, Mr. Larew asked, “How about my 300-year-old white oak?”

 “Oh, that?” the slick power company real estate man said.
 “We’ll never touch it.
 You have my word on it.”

 Right.
 It may have taken the power company 20 years, but the tree did get hacked up.
-When old man Larew’s kids sued – he was long gone – the power company said, “What gentlemen’s agreement?”
+When old man Larew’s kids sued – he was long gone by then – the power company said, “What gentlemen’s agreement?”

 Its lawyers, having gone to law school, said, “Parol evidence rule!
 You can’t introduce evidence of an inconsistent oral deal to undercut a clear written easement.”